 New applicants to full-time PhD programmes in government-funded institutions in Hong Kong, irrespective of their country of origin and ethnic background, are eligible to apply.
 Applicants should demonstrate outstanding academic performance, research ability/potential, communication and interpersonal skills, and leadership abilities.

-HKU guarantees HKPF awardees a hall place for their first year of study with a possibility of renewal in the second year.
+HKU guarantees HKPF awardees a hall place in year 1 possibility of renewal in year 2.

 Applicants who have chosen HKU in their initial applications have to submit an online application form and upload soft copies of supporting documents via the online application system of HKU to apply for admission.
 They are required to indicate that they are applying for HKPF in the online application form and quote the reference number assigned to them by RGC.
 The deadline for submitting an application to HKU is also December 1, 2020.